Battle of the Strait of Otranto (1917): Battle

-The Carlo Mirabello group engaged the Austro-Hungarian cruisers at 07:00, Carlo Mirabello hit the cruiser Novara two times but were heavily outgunned, and instead attempted to shadow the fleeing cruisers.
+The Carlo Mirabello group engaged the Austro-Hungarian cruisers at 07:00, Carlo Mirabello hit the cruiser Novara two times but the Allied squadron was heavily outgunned and instead attempted to shadow the fleeing cruisers.
 At 07:45, Rear Admiral Acton's ships encountered the destroyers Csepel and Balaton.
 After 20 minutes, the Italian destroyers were able to close the distance to the Austro-Hungarian ships; the two groups engaged in a short artillery duel before a shot from Csepel struck Aquila and disabled the ship's boilers.
 By this time, the Austro-Hungarian destroyers were under the cover of the coastal batteries at Durrës (known to the Italians as Durazzo), and were able to make good their escape.

 At 09:00, Bristols lookouts spotted the smoke from the Austro-Hungarian cruisers to the south of her position.
 The Allied ships turned to engage the Austro-Hungarian ships; the British ships had a superiority both in numbers and in firepower; Dartmouth was armed with eight 6 in guns and Bristol had two 6 inch and ten 4 in, compared to the nine 3.9 in guns on each of the Austro-Hungarian ships.
 Unfortunately for the Allies, their numerical superiority was quickly lost, as their destroyers were either occupied with mechanical problems, or protecting those destroyers suffering from breakdowns.
 Carlo Mirabello hit Helgoland at 10.04, and at 10.15 Mirabello slowed down due to an engine problem.
 The support forces of both sides—the Sankt Georg group for the Austro-Hungarians, and the Marsala group for the Allies—were quickly dispatched to join the battle.
 Italian FBA seaplanes from the seaplane carrier shadowed the Austro-Hungarian cruisers and eventually dropped bombs on Helgoland, only scoring a near-miss that dislodged some rivets in her rudder.

 Horthy, seriously wounded in the last minutes of the battle, commanded the Austro-Hungarian fleet until falling unconscious.